-The issue of null pointer exceptions for the multi-value data model is fixed.
+The following issue is fixed: A null pointer exception exists in the multi-value data model.

-The following issue is fixed: The number of TSDB timelines keeps increasing and cannot be limited.
+The following issue is fixed: The number of timelines in TSDB keeps increasing and cannot be limited.

-The following issue is fixed: When a timeline fails to be deleted, some schema information of your multi-value data is not deleted.
+The following issue is fixed: If a timeline fails to be deleted, some schema information of your multi-value data is retained.

 V2.5.0 released on April 13, 2019

 TSQL is released.
-TSQL can make development easier.
+TSQL is a structured query language that is used in TSDB.
+TSQL makes development easy.
 TSQL can be used to perform a wide range of computing operations on time series data.
 For example, TSQL can be used to join multiple metrics.
-In addition, TSQL provides more powerful analysis of multiple metrics for services.
+TSQL also provides powerful capabilities for analyzing business metrics.
 For more information, see Quick start for TSQL.

 TSDB for Prometheus is released.
-The remote storage adapter for Prometheus is added to the TSDB engine so that the engine can seamlessly connect to open source self-managed Prometheus services.
-This way, Kubernetes clusters can be monitored in a quick manner.
+The remote storage adapter for Prometheus is added to the TSDB engine so that the engine can seamlessly connect to the open source self-managed Prometheus service.
+This way, you can efficiently monitor Kubernetes clusters.
 TSDB for Promethues

 V2.4.2 released on March 20, 2019

-The api/truncate operation is used to delete dirty data.
-For more information, see Clear data.
+The api/truncate operation is used to clean dirty data.
+For more information, see Clean data.